thbst16/dotnet-roslyn-dynamic-api/README.md

 The image below represents notionally how Roslyn is invoked to dynamically add new assemblies and the resultant APIs:

 * **Static Allocation** - Ons startup, only the Entity API is available.
 The API is served from the Base.dll.
 The Entity API contains a GET method to list the other APIs provisioned dynamically and a POST API method to create new APIs at runtime.
-* **Dynamic Allocation** - At process startup, a call is made to retrieve API definitions (C# classes) from a Gist file.
+* **Dynamic Allocation** - At process startup, a call is made to retrieve API definitions (C# classes) from a public Azure BLOB file.
 These service(s) are combiled by Roslyn into Dynamic.dll and served up as new APIs with their own GET and POST methods to store and access data.
 * **Runtime Allocation** - Calling the Entity POST method allows new APIs to be defined dynamically at runtime.
 The call accepts an API name and definition (C# classes) as parameters and uses Roslyn to dynamically compile these methods into a new assembly (Runtime.dll) that exposes GET and POST methods for the new API.

 ![roslyn api allocations](https://s3.amazonaws.com/s3.beckshome.com/20220311-dotnet-roslyn-dynamic-api-allocations.jpg)